 Culture & Art Galleries in Beverly Hills

-While Beverly Hills is most known for shopping, dining and the celebrities who regularly enjoy the two, many are surprised to learn that the city is overflowing with art, architecture and cultural attractions.
+While Beverly Hills is most known for shopping, dining and the celebrities who regularly enjoy the two, many are pleased to learn the city is also overflowing with art, architecture and cultural attractions.

 Wallis Annenberg Center for the Performing Arts

 The Wallis Annenberg Center for the Performing Arts is located within the historic Beverly Hills Post Office, an award-winning architectural gem designed by Ralph C. Frewelling in the Italian Renaissance Revival style with WPA project murals by Charles Kessler, which was in operation from 1934 to 1998.
 The campus that once delivered the mail, now delivers the performing arts.
-Since opening its doors in October 2013, The Wallis has produced or presented more than 150 dance, music and theater programs that are local, national and international in scope.
+Since opening its doors in October 2013, The Wallis has produced or presented hundreds of dance, music and theater programs that are local, national and international in scope, creating robust and distinctive presentations and education programs curated with both creativity and social impact in mind.
 The Wallis campus includes the 150-seat Lovelace Studio Theater, the 500-seat Bram Goldsmith Theater, the Promenade Terrace (featuring Dance Sundays with Debbie Allen and Friends, and other free public programming) and GRoW @ The Wallis: A Space for Arts Education and outreach classrooms.
-Under the leadership of Artistic Director Paul Crewes and Managing Director Rachel Fine, The Wallis remains a vital community and cultural hub for the city of Beverly Hills.
+With a national reputation as a vibrant cultural hub and performing arts campus, The Wallis remains a central part of the Beverly Hills community.

-Some of the biggest names in contemporary and fine art can be found in Beverly Hills.
-Galleries in the city include Gagosian Gallery, Galerie Michael, Denis Bloch Fine Art Gallery, Ace Gallery, LIK Beverly Hills and Timothy Yarger Fine Art.
-Renoir, Warhol, Picasso and Dali can all be found on gallery walls around the city.
-Legends of the art world Richard Serra, Richard Prince, Jeff Koons and Frank Gehry have all been shown at Gagosian Gallery, all in just one year alone.
+Some of the biggest names in contemporary and fine art in the world can be found in Beverly Hills.
+Top-tier galleries in the city include everything from UTA Artist Space and Gagosian Gallery to Christie's Los Angeles and Winn Slavin Fine Art.
+World-renowned artists like Pierre-Auguste Renoir, Andy Warhol, Pablo Picasso and Salvador Dalí have works that can be found on gallery walls around the city.
+Legends of the art world such as Richard Serra, Richard Prince, Jeff Koons and Frank Gehry have all been shown at Gagosian Gallery, all in one year alone.

-More than 60 public art pieces can be seen throughout the city with notable works including Hymn of Life: Tulips by Yayoi Kusama in Beverly Gardens Park and The Swan by Jack Zajac on Camden Drive.
-Pieces most recently added to the City’s collection include Twins by Richard Sera and IO by Carol Bove.
+More than 80 public art pieces can be seen throughout the city with works from internationally renowned artists whose pieces have been shown in some of the globe's most prominent museums.
+Their notable works in Beverly Hills include “Peace and Love” by Ringo Starr and The Swan by Jack Zajac on Camden Drive.
+The City’s collection also includes Iron Root by Ai Weiwei and IO by Carol Bove.

-Take a quick tour through Beverly Gardens Park, between Rodeo and Rexford Drives to see many significant pieces up close, such as Erratic and Endless.
-Erratic, a 15-foot wide stainless steel sculpture by Roxy Paine symbolizes a glacier's path as it is carried hundreds of miles from its origin over time while Endless by Jaume Plensa was created by fusing together steel letters from eight different languages and molding the piece into the shape of a seated human.
+Take a pleasant jaunt through Beverly Gardens Park, between Rodeo and Rexford Drives, to see many significant pieces up close, such as Erratic and Endless V. Erratic, a 15-foot wide stainless steel sculpture by Roxy Paine, which symbolizes a glacier's path as it is carried hundreds of miles from its origin over time, while Endless V by Jaume Plensa was created by fusing together steel letters from eight different languages and molding the piece into the shape of a seated human.

 Rodeo Drive Walk of Style

 Introduced in 2003, the Rodeo Drive Walk of Style honors style icons for their legendary contributions to the worlds of fashion and entertainment.
 Walk of Style inductees receive a lasting tribute with permanent plaques featuring their signatures, which are embedded into the sidewalks along Rodeo Drive.
-Recipients of the Rodeo Drive Walk of Style Award have included Giorgio Armani, Bvlgari, Missoni, Diana Vreeland and Burberry.
+Recipients of the Rodeo Drive Walk of Style Award have included everyone from Giorgio Armani, Bvlgari and Missoni to Diana Vreeland and Burberry.

 Tour the Walk of Style starting at the intersection of Rodeo Drive and Dayton Way and head north to view plaques along both sides of Rodeo Drive’s 300 and 400 blocks.